ESPAÑOL PORTUGUÊS DUAL LANGUAGE EDUCATION FAQ

 What is the goal of a dual language program?

-The goals of dual language programs are as follows.
-Students will:
+The ABC goals of dual language programs are as follows.

 What are the characteristics of students who are successful in dual language programs?

-- achieve at levels that are similar to or higher than those of their peers enrolled in other programs on standardized tests of reading and math in English, and in addition they are able to read and write at grade level in another language.
+Students achieve at levels that are similar to or higher than those of their peers enrolled in other programs on standardized tests of reading and math in English, and learn to read and write at high levels in the partner language. .